neo4j-partners/neo4j-sec-edgar/README.md

 ```

 ## Parse & Format
-Once you have all the raw forms downloaded, this notebook will parse and format them into a csv file.
+Once you have all the raw forms downloaded, this file will parse and format them into a csv file.

 ```python parse-and-format.py -p 4```